 Is your money funding fossil fuel projects?

-In January 2020 Prime Minister Boris Johnson announced an end to funding coal projects overseas.
+In January 2020 former prime minister Boris Johnson announced an end to funding coal projects overseas.
 A month later he launched COP 26 – the UK-hosted climate talks – and said the country must "lead the way" globally on reaching net zero emissions because of its historic role in industrialisation.

 But the announcement on coal was labelled a "sham" (the UK hasn’t funded overseas coal projects since 2002), and recent investigations suggest government is actively planning to fund climate breakdown, not solve it.